FootJoy Shoe Care

 - Scrub tougher stains with an old toothbrush and a gentle laundry detergent.

-- For a final clean (or to tackle persistent stains), put the shoes and laces in a mesh washing bag, and place in the washing machine.
+- For a final clean on mesh shoes (to help tackle persistent stains), put the mesh golf shoes and laces in a mesh washing bag, and place in the washing machine.
 Wash on a gentle or delicate cycle.

 - Allow them to air-dry.
 You can add newspaper initially to absorb moisture for 30 - 40 minutes.
 Remove the wet newspaper and add shoe trees when still damp to maintain their shape.